-The Employee Stock Purchase Plan will be administered by a committee of the Board that has been authorized to administer the Employee Stock Purchase Plan, except if no such committee is authorized by the Board, the Board will administer the Employee Stock Purchase Plan.
+The Employee Stock Purchase Plan will be administered by a committee of the Board that has been authorized to administer the Employee Stock Purchase Plan.
 Such committee, as the administrator of the Employee Stock Purchase Plan, administers and has authority to interpret the terms of the Employee Stock Purchase Plan and determine eligibility of participants.
 The administrator may designate certain of the Company's subsidiaries as participating "designated subsidiaries" in the Employee Stock Purchase Plan and may change these designations from time to time.
-The Company's employees and employees of the Company's participating designated subsidiaries are eligible to participate in the Employee Stock Purchase Plan if they meet the eligibility requirements under the Employee Stock Purchase Plan established from time to time by the administrator.
+The Company's employees and employees of the Company's participating designated subsidiaries are eligible to participate in the Employee Stock Purchase Plan established from time to time by the administrator.
 However, an employee may not be granted rights to purchase shares under the Employee Stock Purchase Plan if such employee, immediately after the grant, would own (directly or through attribution) shares possessing 5% or more of the total combined voting power or value of all classes of the Company's outstanding stock and stock of any of the Company's subsidiaries.